 Research shows that most pornography and sex addiction begin in adolescence.
 However, most parents do not act to prevent this problem any sooner.
-Partly because they believer (wrongly) that their kids will never do it, partly because many parents don’t take negative effects of watching pornography on kids seriously.
+Partly because they believe (wrongly) that their kids will never do it, or they just don’t take the negative effects of watching pornography on kids seriously.

 5 negative effects of pornography on kids